FelixOnline/v2/content/articles/2016-1-29-the-regressive-left.md

 subtitle: >
   Has political correctness become more important than free speech?
 date: "2016-01-29 08:56:22 +0000"

 # Attributes from Felix Online V1
 id: "5840"
 old_path: /comment/5840/the-regressive-left
 aliases:
  - /comment/5840/the-regressive-left
+imported: true
+comments:
+ - DBN09Z Spot on with this writeup I truly suppose this website wants way more consideration I all in all probability be again to learn much more thanks for that infoFinally someone said ituUEQ6q  okoibtfimxnv urlhttpikcqqxvaqxlhcomikcqqxvaqxlhurl linkhttpgbcskswkgivycomgbcskswkgivylink httpqicoeskcvazocomPolitically I am left on the Scandinavian scale And I have worked on my personal growth by daily challenging me to see anothers perspective I am a pragmatic humanist at heart who considers societal control and subsidising the five pillars of human life to be required for a proper development of a stable society I think that large economic rifts between classes are what breeds instability And I support basic incomeYet I loath so many of the people on the left They blame others for their problems brag about not working for the man And generally use horrible shame tactics to like a nazi skinhead forcibly push their agenda and politics Being born in the early

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true